MicrosoftDocs/visualstudio-docs/docker/tutorials/tutorial-multi-container-app-mysql.md

 # Tutorial: Create multi-container apps with MySQL and Docker Compose

 In this bonus tutorial, you'll learn about multi-container apps.
-Using more than one container allows you to special containers for different tasks.
+Using more than one container allows you to specialize containers for different tasks.
 Each container should do one thing and do it well.

-Here are some reasons you may want to use multi-container apps:
+Here are some reasons you might want to use multi-container apps:

-- Separate containers you to APIs and front-ends differently than databases.
+- Separate containers you to manage APIs and front-ends differently than databases.
 - Containers let you version and update versions in isolation.
-- While you may use a container for the database locally, you may want to use a managed service for the database in production.
+- While you might use a container for the database locally, you may want to use a managed service for the database in production.
 - Running multiple processes requires a process manager, which adds complexity to container startup/shutdown.

 You'll update your application to work as described in this diagram.